 The Caliper Slide Rule Watch will help you multiply and divide in the coming end times

-Sendence closes $1.5m seed seed round to simplify deployment of real-time applications
+Sendence closes $1.5m seed round to simplify deployment of real-time applications

 When the apocalypse finally arrives, those with the booksmarts will be the upperymen.
 Maybe somebody you know will be the readerwriter and maybe somebody you know will learn how to make the brandywine and maybe you’ll have a bakerman among you but who will be the mather?